 Rain Chain Using Spoons

-With this beautiful DIY rain chain, your home will use old spoons and become even more beautiful and magical.
-You can also place a decorative pot or barrel under the rain chain to collect the water.
-This simple project can benefit your home by adding beauty and functionality.
 You can make it with old spoons and other crafts materials, following this detailed plan of bending the spoons and placing them on a dowel rod.
 The project is simple to make, and you can also use old spoons to create this one-of-a-kind decorative feature.
-This rain chain can attach to any location on your home where you need proper drainages, such as gutters or downspouts.
+This rain chain can attach to any location in your home where you need proper drainages, such as gutters or downspouts.